typisttech/imposter-plugin/README.md

 Impostified plugins are meant to be commited to wp.org svn.

-Using imposter means you forgo the ability to install the plugins with composer directly via [packagist.org](https://packagist.org/) or VCS (even with `type": wordpress-plugin` in `composer.json`).
+Using imposter means you forgo the ability to install the plugins with composer directly via [packagist.org](https://packagist.org/) or VCS (even with `type: wordpress-plugin` in `composer.json`).

-To `composer install` impostified plugins, use [wpackagist.org](https://wpackagist.org).
+To `composer require` impostified plugins, use [wpackagist.org](https://wpackagist.org).

 ### Do you have real life examples that use this composer plugin?